ilanschnell/bitarray/README.md

 `all()` -> bool

-Returns True when all bits in the array are True.
+Return True when all bits in the array are True.

 `any()` -> bool

-Returns True when any bit in the array is True.
+Return True when any bit in the array is True.

 `append(item, /)`